GLUTEN-FREE BAKING FOR OPTIMUM HEALTH AND MAXIMUM TASTE

-We hope you’ve been inspired by our list of enduring superfoods to help you eat more healthily, while still being allowing you to make create delicious treats that can be served at any number of special occasions.
+We hope you’ve been inspired by of enduring superfoods to help you eat more healthily, while still being allowing you to make create delicious treats that can be served at any number of special occasions.

 However, we also know even the most adventurous foodies can be wheat-intolerant or even coeliac, and that if you can’t eat wheat it feels like you are missing out on a culinary plethora of opportunities.